PaLaMuNDeR/algorithms/README.md

 3. Implement the `contains` method for the Node class.
 Contains should accept a `data` argument and return the Node in the tree with the same value.
 If the value isn't in the tree return null.

+4. Validate the Binary Search Tree - given a node, validate the binary search tree, ensuring that every node's left hand child is less than the parent node's value, and that every node's right hand child is greater than the parent